 My son canceled his engagement two months before his wedding.
 Our family didn’t see it coming, so we were all surprised.
-And there was a tendency, almost a kneejerk reaction, to judge and criticize him.
+There was a tendency, almost a kneejerk reaction, to judge and criticize him.
 Instead, I paid for the dress and stayed supportive of both of them.
 He told me that he just knew it wasn’t going to work out and that they would end up divorcing.
-Talking together and exploring his motivations helped me support him unconditionally, and I ended up respecting his courage.
+Talking together and exploring his motivations helped me support him unconditionally.

 As our kids feel appreciated, they won’t forget their value.
 And their expectations of life will be high, they’ll attract people who treat them well, and the quality of their lives will be rich.